cjjossart/kronaplot/README.md

 # Kronaplot Examples
-This repository includes a high level order of operations for running fastq files through Kraken2 and KronaTools to create a krona plot.
+This repository includes a high level overview of order of operations for running fastq files through Kraken2 and KronaTools to create a krona plot.
 This document also includes resources and references for the tools used.
 Included in this repository are the kraken2 reports and krona plots for publically availables SRA files (SRR32381984, SRR32381983, SRR32924575).
-If you have any questions please reach out to christopher.jossart@slh.wisc.edu.

 ## Overview of order of operations
 1. Gather Input Data for Kraken2 Analysis